bugraer/Tubitak-2242-Study/README.md

-# Tubitak 2242 award-winning work
+# Award-winning work on brushed motors at Tubitak 2242